JacobFitzp/tiptap-extensions/README.md

 ## Contribution

+This application is built using the **VILT** stack (Vue, Inertia, Tailwind, and Laravel).

 ### Commands

 There are a few composer commands you can use to make life easier:

-`composer test` - Runs Pest test suite.
+- `composer test`: Runs Pest test suite.

-`composer analyse` - Runs Larastan / PHPStan analysis

-`composer fix` - Runs Pint and Prettier
+- `composer fix`: Runs Pint and Prettier

-You should run all 3 of these commands before commiting any changes.
+Run these commands before commiting any changes, this helps to ensure they will pass the automated checks.